browserify/browserify-handbook/readme.markdown

 will not propagate down to its dependencies or up to its dependents.
 This isolation is designed to protect modules from each other so that when you require a module you won't need to worry about any system-wide effects it might have.
-Likewise, you shouldn't need to wory about how your local configuration might adversely affect modules far away deep into your dependency graph.
+Likewise, you shouldn't need to worry about how your local configuration might adversely affect modules far away deep into your dependency graph.

 ## browserify.transform field